 Aaron Taylor Kuffner is an artist whose pieces often take the form of long term multi year projects that involve in depth research, collaboration with field experts and development of specialized skill sets.

 Each project is uniquely attached to the idea of providing conceptual tools that further the evolution of consciousness through experiences of beauty and the sublime.
 In doing so he reaches far outside of conventions pushing the role of art to be a form of service to society.

-Through his work Kuffner has become a noted composer, a kinetic sculptor, electronic music maverick, a machinist, an installation artist, an ad-hoc engineer, an ambassador of Indonesian musical tradition, a prolific street artist, theater director, poetic terrorist, instrument builder, social activist, earth artist, community radio advocate, surround sound pioneer, and producer of social sculptures and hyperbolic events ranging in scale from intimate finite happenings to the epic and fabled.
+Through his work Kuffner has become a composer, sculptor, electronic music producer, machinist, installation artist, theater director, engineer, instrument builder, street artist, poetic terrorist, social activist, community radio advocate, multi-channel sound system engineer, and producer of social sculptures and hyperbolic events ranging in scale from intimate finite happenings to the epic and fabled.